 Left 4 Dead

-Fans are still longing for the days when Left 4 Dead was at its peak.
 Valve truly capitalized on an idea that other developers have struggled to replicate.
+Even Back 4 Blood the 2021 spiritual successor to Left 4 Dead, may not pop as much ass the original.
 Left 4 Dead somehow managed to combine satisfying first-person shooting with a challenging, yet comedic array of campaigns that all felt unique.

 The flow of a campaign would vary due to the random placement of enemy zombies, but would usually offer a satisfying balance of difficulty and fun.
 Resident Evil is often remembered for being silly and wacky, so if that’s your thing, Left 4 Dead (and its sequel) will be up your alley if you're looking for one of the games like Resident Evil.

 The Medium is a fascinating psychological horror game from Bloober Team.
 Much of it is focused on narrative, so we won’t spoil that here.
 It falls more in line with Resident Evil’s creepier elements, often delving into the main character’s psyche.